 What we don’t: Not bright enough for fast and dark night rides.

-NiteRider’s wallet-friendly Swift 300 is a prime example of how quickly light design and LED technology have changed over the past few years.
-For a very reasonable $30, you get a quality 300-lumen beam that lands in between a spot and flood pattern, a rechargeable battery, and the security that comes from a reputable brand.
-We especially like the unit for its small size that’s easy to throw in a pack, five modes that are simple to swap between, and relatively long battery life (2 hours on high).
-Simply put, it’s an ideal companion to bring along on grocery runs or moderately lit roads.
+If you’re just looking for a light that can get you to and from work, or a plan B light to stick in your backpack in the case of emergencies, look no further than NiteRider’s Swift 500.
+For a reasonable $40, you get a quality 500-lumen beam that lands in between a spot and flood pattern, a rechargeable battery, and the security that comes from a reputable brand.
+We especially like the unit for its small size that’s easy to throw in a pack, five modes that are simple to swap between, and relatively long battery life (just under 2 hours on high).
+And for a budget light, the mounting clamp is surprisingly hard-wearing and easy to use.
+Simply put, it’s an ideal companion for mellow rides or to bring along on grocery runs or dimly lit roads.

 Best Rear Bike Light